capillariesio/capillaries/doc/qna.md

 Q. OK, Capillaries offers [runs](glossary.md#run) as a tool to handle scenarios when some data was not processed properly.
 After making all necessary fixes, operators can re-start a run (or multiple runs) to overwrite data for all nodes affected by this run - in intermediate Cassandra [tables](glossary.md#table) and in the result files.
 But it may unnecessarily affect too many nodes and take too long.
 Can I re-process a single failed [script node](glossary.md#script-node)?
 A single failed [batch](glossary.md#data-batch)?

 A. Re-processing nodes: yes, to some extent.
 But it has to be part of the script design.
 You can design your Capillaries [script](glossary.md#script) in a way so the node in question and all its dependants can only be started [manually](scriptconfig.md#start_policy).
-This means that even on successful script execution, the operator will have to manually start a run that pocesses only one node in question, and manually start a run that processes its dependants.
+This means that even on successful script execution, the operator will have to manually start a run that processes only one node in question, and manually start a run that processes its dependants.

-Re-running batches: no. Capillaries [data tables](glossary.md#data-table) that hold results of a run are immutable, re-running batches would violate this restriction.
+Re-running single batches: no. Capillaries [data tables](glossary.md#data-table) that hold results of a run are immutable, re-running batches would violate this restriction.

 ## dead-letter-exchange